harshavardhanreddy06/HopgrepX/README.md

-# hopgrepX
+# hopgrepX — Disk-Aware Log Search for Large Sorted Logs

-hopgrepX is a disk-aware log search engine designed for efficiently querying large, sorted log files under cold-cache conditions.
+**Avoid full scans on large logs.
+Reduce disk I/O by orders of magnitude under cold-cache workloads.**

 Traditional tools like `grep` and `ripgrep` optimize CPU throughput but still require scanning the entire file.
 When logs do not fit in memory, disk I/O